SerafimArts/Boson/README.md

 ## Known Issues

-- The WebView Controller is initialized ONLY after the window has been moved, otherwise `Failed to create WebView Controller` has been thrown.
-- TODO: The WebView is not rendering at the moment.
+- Multiple windows is not supported.

 ## Example